-Tap fees are recorded as capital contributions in the period in which they are received or become collectible.
+Tap fees are recorded as nonoperating revenue in the period in which they are received or become collectible.
 Under ACWWA's policy, developers are required to pay for the equivalent cost of certain water lines previously constructed by ACWWA to serve the developers' property as actual development begins.
-Payments to other governments for the construction of capital infrastructure that will benefit ACWWA, but not be owned, operated or maintained by ACWWA, are recorded as an expense.
+Payments to other governments for the construction of capital infrastructure that ACWWA has a vested interest in, but are not operated or maintained by ACWWA, are recorded as capital assets.